telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/angular-report-viewer-overview.md

 Integrate the Angular Report Viewer component in your Angular applications regardless of the module loader that you use (`WebPack` or `SystemJS`).

+>note Check out also the [Native Angular Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/native-angular-report-viewer/overview%}) built on the top of Telerik UI for Angular components.

 The Angular component is built on top of the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}), which is the base for other Web-technologies report viewers as well.

 ## Requirements